arunbasilpaul/arunbasilpaul/README.md

 </div>

 <div style="text-align: justify">
 I'm a Mechatronics Graduate from Universität Siegen who is passionate about creating safety-critical embedded systems, saving and bettering lives accessible to everyone.
-AFter completing my Bachelors in Mechanical Engineering from NMAMIT (India), I developed an interest to FPGAs during my Masters at the University of Siegen (Deutschland) and have focused in developing solutions for medical devices such as a hardware OS for the TE0802 Zynq Ultrascale+, custom IPs for Hardware acceleration using VHDL and Verilog, memory allocation pattern recognition to save memory, reducing the load on small-medium sized FPGAs and pre-fetching fro faster memory access for the past ✌️ years and counting.....
+After completing my Bachelor in Mechanical Engineering from NMAMIT (India), I developed an interest in FPGAs during my Master's at the University of Siegen (Deutschland) and have focused on developing solutions for medical devices such as a hardware OS for the TE0802 Zynq Ultrascale+, custom IPs for Hardware acceleration using VHDL and Verilog, memory allocation pattern recognition to replicate faster memory retrieval and save memory, reducing the load on small-medium sized FPGAs and pre-fetching for speedier memory access for the past ✌️ years and counting.....
 </div>

 # INTERESTED TOPICS